westhouseit/gatsby-source/README.md

 Installing the plugin is no different than installing other Gatsby source plugins.

 1. Create a gatsby project.
 For help, see the Gatsby quick start guide [here](https://www.gatsbyjs.org/docs/quick-start)
-2. Install the plugin using `npm install --save gatsby-source-directus-cms`
+2. Install the plugin using `npm install --save @directus/gatsby-source-directus`
 3. Edit your `gatsby-config.js`.
 See below for details.

 ## Configuration